 Implementation

-This skill provides a reasonable high-level structure for an interactive ADR generation workflow but lacks the concrete, actionable content needed to be effective.
-The workflow steps are abstract descriptions without templates, example outputs, or specific conversational prompts.
-Nearly all useful content appears to be deferred to a reference file that wasn't provided for evaluation, leaving the SKILL.md as essentially a pointer rather than a functional guide.
+This skill provides a reasonable high-level structure for an interactive ADR generation workflow but lacks the concrete, actionable content needed to be useful.
+It contains no ADR template, no example questions for the conversational gathering phase, no sample output, and no executable commands.
+Nearly all substance is deferred to a reference file that isn't available for evaluation, leaving the SKILL.md as essentially a table of contents rather than an instructional document.

 Suggestions